-Modified duration adjusted the formula2 for Macaulay duration to create a new, important calculation.
-It estimates the percent change in a bond’s price for a 1 percent change in the bond’s yield to maturity, which is the interest rate available in the market.3 (For more information on bond yields, see our podcast, Bond Yields 101.)
-For example, a modified duration of 2.5 indicates that for every 1 percent increase in yield to maturity, the bond’s market value will decrease by 2.5 percent (Figure 1).
+Modified Duration adjusted the formula2 for Macaulay Duration to create a new, important calculation.
+It estimates the percent change in a bond’s price for a 1 percent change in the bond’s yield to maturity, which is the interest rate available in the market.3 For example, a bond portfolio with a Modified Duration of 4 years would be expected to gain or lose 4 percent of its market value (bond price) if the yield to maturity, or interest rate available in the market, were to move down or up by 1 percent (See Figure 1).

-To capture the sensitivity of bonds to changes in interest rates, while also factoring in a bond’s call structure, market participants thus developed effective duration, or option-adjusted duration.
-The difference between the modified and effective duration for option-free (i.e., non-callable) bonds is very small.
+To capture the sensitivity of bonds to changes in interest rates, while also factoring in a bond’s call structure, market participants thus developed Effective Duration,5 or option-adjusted duration.
+The difference between the Modified and Effective Duration for option-free (i.e., non-callable) bonds is very small.
 However, for some bonds with optionality, the difference can be substantial.

 Duration as a Tool

-The modified duration is Macaulay duration divided by one plus the yield to maturity.
+Modified Duration is calculated by dividing the Macaulay Duration by one plus the yield to maturity.